 - medical conditions, such as leukemia or AIDS

-Also, women who have never been pregnant have a higher rate of IUD removal due to bleeding and cramping.
-They also have a higher rate of IUD expulsion.
+IUD expulsion is another possible risk.
 If your device moves out of place, you may experience extreme pain, feel plastic sticking out of your cervix, or notice that your strings feel different.

-If you’re experiencing any of these symptoms, contact your doctor as soon as possible to have your device repositioned or replaced.
+If you experience any of these symptoms, contact a doctor or healthcare professional as soon as possible to have your device repositioned or replaced.
 If your device has shifted, you may not be protected against accidental pregnancy.

 Menorrhagia is a well-known side effect of nonhormonal IUDs.
-Treating the bleeding may be as simple as removing the device from your uterus and choosing another birth control method.
+Treating the bleeding may require the removal of the device from your uterus and choosing another birth control method.

-If it’s left untreated, excessive bleeding can lead to complications like iron-deficiency anemia.
+If left untreated, excessive bleeding can lead to complications like iron-deficiency anemia.
 With this condition, your blood has trouble carrying oxygen to the different tissues in your body.
-It can be caused by low iron in your diet, but heavy bleeding also lowers your iron stores.

 Mild symptoms include fatigue and overall feelings of weakness.